 She’d even left her credit cards behind.
+No, not her credit cards.
 His credit cards.

 Picking up the four twenty-pound notes, she set them aside.
-“That covers the room for today and tomorrow.
+“Well, that covers the room for today and tomorrow.
 Which leaves us…” she swiped the coins into a pile, “…thirty pence.
 Yay!”

 She rubbed a weary hand across her face.
-Thirty pence might have bought her a bottle of water anywhere else, but in London she’d be lucky if it bought her a bottle cap.
+Thirty pence might have bought her a bottle of water anywhere else in England, but in London, she’d be lucky if it bought her a bottle cap.

-“And we have to make it stretch to breakfast, lunch, and dinner for god knows how long,” she said to the busily chomping rat.
-“That agency better get back to me quick with a job, or after tomorrow it’ll be a roofless, foodless, merry Christmas.”
+“And we need to make it stretch to breakfast, lunch, and dinner for God knows how long,” she murmured to the busily chomping rat.
+“That agency better get back quick with a job, or after tomorrow it’ll be a roofless, foodless, Merry Christmas.”

 The rat ate on.

 The last of her bread, which she’d turned into a ketchup sandwich, was quietly dissolving into soggy mush on the bedside table.
 She’d bought the pack of white bread and the small bottle of ketchup days ago when the worst of the hunger pangs had struck.
 Cheap food that had quietened her stomach but tasted like tart paper mache.
 The rat loved the oozy bread though.
 It couldn’t get enough of the stuff after she’d coaxed it out of its hole in the wall three days ago.

 “We have lunch…” Moira eyed the stale mushy sandwich half-heartedly.
 “But I understand if you don’t want to share.
 A few missed meals might do me good anyway,” she muttered, tapping her curvy hip.
 But then she frowned.
 “I don’t get it.
 There’s tons of cleaning work around Christmas time, what with the parties going on.
 But the agency keeps saying they’ve got nothing for me.”